electricimp/Usb/docs/DriverDevelopmentGuide.md

 This method asynchronously reads data from the endpoint.
 It throws an exception if the endpoint is closed, has an incompatible type, or is already busy.

-The method sets an upper limit of five seconds for any command for the bulk endpoint to be processed.
+According to the Electric Imp [documentation](https://developer.electricimp.com/resources/usberrors), this method sets an upper limit of five seconds for any command for the bulk endpoint to be processed.

 #### Parameters ####